 SOC reporting presents an in-depth analysis of congestion for the CMP network in addition to larger trends that impact travel demand.
 The SOC includes economic and demographic data, and it provides context for changes to the San Diego region relative to peer cities across the nation.
-Detailed reports are generated biennially or as needed.
+Detailed reports are generated annually.
 These reports help inform the region's planning and programming processes.